ventilate-schools/AB/Calgary/Branton_School.md

 **Student Count**: TODO

+**Investigation**

+A 50-page RECAPP Facility Evaluation Report for Branton by Golder Associates Ltd in 2009 detail quite a bit.
+Ventilation is covered too on many pages: <http://www.infrastructure.alberta.ca/content/doctype354/production/reports/School/B2547A.pdf>

 **School's overall airborne virus protection grade (0-5)**: 1

 **Discord, Facebook, or WhatsApp group for discovery/advocacy for THIS school**: TODO